How to Fix The First Descendant Out of Memory Error on PC

 If you don’t want to mess around with the BIOS settings, you can download Intel’s Extreme Tuning Utility.
 After it’s installed, set the Performance Core Ratio from 57x to 54x and hit apply in Basic Tuning.
 Make sure the utility is running in the background, and it should fix the issue.

 You can also lower the PL1/PL2 limits in the advanced settings of your BIOS to match the recommended TDP range for your motherboard.
 You can check out the levels on something like TechPowerUp, or the main Intel directory for the processors.
-This approach does require a bit more tinkering, which is why we recommend just using Intel’s Extreme Tuning Utility instead, especially if you aren’t familiar with CPU undervolting.
+This approach requires a bit more tinkering, which is why we recommend using Intel’s Extreme Tuning Utility instead, especially if you aren’t familiar with CPU undervolting.

-This is more of an Intel issue rather than the game, which is why for now, there isn’t much that the developers can do.
+This is more of an Intel issue rather than the game, which is why, for now, there isn’t much that the developers can do.
 For more information, keep an eye on BIOS updates on your motherboard manufacturer’s website.

 If you’re just starting out, here is how you can get the crowd-favorite Bunny descendant, and fix the DirectX 12 error.
 For more on The First Descendant, make sure to check out our dedicated section.